IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 ####1.1.2.2.
 MAIN MENU BAR
 The menu bar is similar to typical Windows menus, except for the file browser control on the right (see next section).
-The File menu provides typical functions (e.g. New File, Open, Save, etc.) in addition to a few utility tools which let you export images of your current Grasshopper document (see Export Quick Image and Export Hi-Res Image).
+The File menu provides typical functions (e.g. New File, Open, Save, etc.) in addition to utility commands which let you export images of your current Grasshopper document (see Export Quick Image and Export Hi-Res Image).
 You can control different aspects of the user interface using the View and Display menus, while the Solution menu lets you manage different attributes about how the solver computes the graph solution.